warrjack/CometFall/README.md

 ## Getting Started

-Follow the below instructions to get started with Red Runner source code:
+Follow the below instructions to get started with Comet Fall source code:

 1. [Make sure you have all Requirements](#requirements)
 2. [Download Source Code](#download)